Labelbox/labelbox-python/examples/integrations/databricks/readme.md

 #### labelbox_databricks_example.ipynb
-* Take a DataFrame of unstructured data
+* Load DataFrame of unstructured data (URLs to video, images, or text)
-* Create the dataset in Labelbox with the Connector
+* Create the dataset in Labelbox
 * Annotate in Labelbox
 * Load annotations into Databricks for easy querying and model training